theexperiential/Owlette/README.md

 Logs are stored in the `logs` folder, per script. `service.log` for the service, `email.log` for the email sender, `tray.log` for the tray icon, etc. Check these logs for debugging information.

 ### 🔄 Restarting the service
-If you exit Owlette from the tray icon or stop the service and wish to restart it, you can go to Services (`services.msc` from the run menu), and find the "Owlette Service" and click on "Start the service", or run the following command as an administrator:
+If you exit Owlette from the tray icon or stop the service and wish to restart it, you can:
+1. Go to Services (`services.msc` from the run menu), and find the "Owlette Service" and click on "Start the service"
+2. Run the `start_service.py` file in the `src` folder
+3. Run the following command as an administrator (from the `src` folder):

     python owlette_service.py start

 <a id="contributing"></a>
 ## 🤝 Contributing